ryankellybp11/Polymer_DNS/README.md

 # dns-code
-In-house direct numerical simulation code for channel/boundary layer flows with an external force field.
+In-house direct numerical simulation code for channel/boundary layer flows with an external force field, and optional passive scalar and polymer additives.

 The solver is based on [*Kim, J., Moin, P., & Moser, R. (1987).
 Turbulence statistics in fully developed channel flow at low Reynolds number.
 Journal of Fluid Mechanics, 177, 133-166.*](https://doi.org/10.1017/S0022112087000892)